An aurora, shining high above

 the northern part of Saturn, moves

-from the night side to the day
+from the night side to the day side;

-curtains, rapidly changing over
+tall auroral curtains, rapidly

 of the planet’s northern hemisphere.